-summary: Provides information on the potential issues which can arise when a person attempts to buy a home on a single income.
-In addition, provides tips on how to maximize the odds of making a successful purchase and encourages prospective buyers to get in touch with a qualified professional before making a purchase.
+Summary: Certain issues can arise when you buy a home on a single income.
+But it’s not impossible.
+This article will offer tips on how to maximize the odds of making a successful purchase.

 In this post, we will go over a few of the potential issues which can arise when buying on a single income.
 We will then make some concrete suggestions on how you can improve your odds of making a successful purchase on one income.
 Finally, we will emphasize the importance of reaching out to a qualified agent or mortgage professional in order to optimize your experience.

 - Buying on one income can be more difficult than buying on a dual income

 - Buying on one income places the entire financial burden on one person

 - Buying on a dual income has its benefits but also places other risks on the purchase